ceciliacase/money-coach-website/_includes/bio-marketing.md

-Cecilia is a Money Coach.
-She works with individuals and couples in creating a healthy relationship with money.
-Please contact her at cecilia@bountifulmoneycoach.com to for more information or to set up an initial consultation.
+Cecilia works with individuals and couples to create a healthy relationship with money.
+She can work with you in person or online.
+Please contact her at <a href="mailto:{{ site.email }}" target="">{{ site.email }}</a> for more information and to set up an initial consultation.